Courage in a Comfortable Society

 That is physical courage, and it deserves deep respect.

 But for most people living in modern society, courage rarely appears in such dramatic ways.
-Today courage often shows itself quietly, in ordinary moments.
-And sometimes those quieter forms of courage are the ones that shape character most deeply.

 Physical Courage vs. Moral Courage